 According to specialists, there is a high proportion of glutamine in the blood compared to other amino acids.
-It is also found in abundance in the muscles of the body.
+It is also found in abundance in the body's muscles.
 Glutamine plays a major role in the body.

-We can cite for example two important actions.
+For example, it has two important actions.
 The first is its importance in protein synthesis.
-As for the second, it concerns the permeability of the intestinal wall.
+The second concerns the permeability of the intestinal wall.

 Where does glutamine come from?

-As stated above, part of glutamine is produced by the body itself.
-This is why glutamine is said to be a non-essential amino acid.
-The other part of glutamine is provided by food.
+As mentioned above, some glutamine is produced by the body itself.
+For this reason, glutamine is said to be a non-essential amino acid.
+The other part of glutamine is supplied by the diet.

-Filling up with glutamine also requires a healthy and balanced diet.
-In particular, by carefully selecting the foods that enter our mouths.
+Filling up on glutamine also requires a healthy, balanced diet.
+In particular, by judiciously selecting the foods that enter our mouths.

-In the category of foods rich in glutamine, we have meat, fish and eggs.
+Foods rich in glutamine include meat, fish and eggs.
 These foods provide a good dose of protein.

-You will find it, for example, in legumes and cereals.
-It is present in vegetables such as: parsley, cabbage and spinach.
+You'll find it in legumes and cereals, for example.
+It is present in vegetables such as parsley, cabbage and spinach.

 What are the benefits of glutamine?

-Here are two important benefits of glutamine for humans.
+Here are two important benefits of glutamine for human beings.

 An important amino acid for every athlete

-The muscles being made up of nearly 60% glutamine, it is important to consume it during regular physical activity.
+Muscles are made up of almost 60% glutamine, so it's important to consume it during regular physical activity.

-Athletes are exposed to numerous training sessions in order to improve their performance or maintain their form.
-Under these conditions, they can be victims of a glutamine deficiency.
+Athletes are exposed to a great deal of training to improve their performance or stay in shape.
+This can lead to glutamine deficiency.